ts-smith/es6-isomorphic-flux-experiment/README.md

 TODO:

-  Create an arbitrarily nested self managing component (should this use come interesting isomorphic router?)
+  Create an arbitrarily nested self managing component (should this use some interesting isomorphic router?)

   Create example which inlines action controller (why?)